-ProgressBook is an online grading system used for students in grades 3-12.
-It can be accessed from the Parent Resource page of our district website.
-This tool will give you up to the minute grades, missing assignments, etc. (See page 29 for District information regarding ProgressBook.)
+Progress Book is an online grading system used for students in grades 3-5.
+It can be accessed from the main page of our website (ces.nwlsd.org).
+This tool will give you up to the minute grades, missing assignments, etc.